The Signal-to-Noise Ratio for Photon Counting After Photometric Corrections: SNR AFTER PHOTOMETRIC CORRECTIONS

-Starting with $\lambda_{guess}$ and iterating twice, we get a long analytic but unwieldy expression for $\lambda_2$.
-To get an anlytic expression for the corrected mean and standard deviation, we had to expand $\lambda_2$ about $0$, and we found that truncating to third order was sufficient.
-This expansion is valid since $\lambda \ll 1$ for effective photon counting (as described in the first section).
-To third order,
+Starting with $L_{guess}$ and iterating twice results in a long analytic but unwieldy expression for $L_2$.
+To get a manageable expression, I had to expand $L_2$ for $ N_{br} /N \ll 1$, and I found that truncating to third order was sufficient.
+This expansion is valid since $L_{br} \ll 1$ for effective photon counting (as described previously), and from the rightmost part of Eq. (\ref{Nbr2}), it follows that $ N_{br}/N < L_{br}$ since the factors $\epsilon_c$ and $\epsilon_{th}$ must be less than 1 (see Eqs. (\ref{coincidence}) and (\ref{threshold})).
+To third order, $L_2$ for the brights is

-One can see that $\lambda$ is less than the other parameters involved, even in the minimal case of $N_{fr} = 1$, and this approximation works reasonably well even in this case (as one can see using {\tt noise\textunderscore script.py}).
-Of course, for accurate photon counting, $N_{fr}$ will certainly be bigger than 1.
+One can see that $L_{2, br}$ is smaller than 1 even in the minimal case of $N = 1$ since $\tau/g < 1$ (typically $\sim 1/10$, as it is in the case of the aforementioned simulations) and $ N_{br}$ would only be 1 at most in that case.
+Of course, for accurate photon counting, $N$ will certainly be bigger than 1.